tejastechq/defectxray/cline_docs/activeContext.md

 - Preparing for transition to Execution phase by verifying task dependencies and sequencing.

 ## Next Steps:
-1. Complete review of all task instructions for accuracy and dependency alignment.
+1. Complete updates to all task instructions (Tasks 1-6) with new requirements for customization, scalability, and security by May 15, 2025.
-2. Update `hierarchical_task_checklist.md` to reflect completion of Strategy phase tasks.
+2. Create new planning documents for ODC gap handling, customization guide, security checklist, prototype plan, and task dependency flowchart by May 20, 2025.
+3. Conduct dependency analysis for Tasks 1-6 using `show-dependencies` command to confirm sequencing for Execution phase preparation.
-3. Confirm with user readiness to transition to Execution phase, targeting coding start in June 2025.
+4. Confirm with user on final refinements and readiness to transition to Execution phase, targeting coding start in June 2025, while remaining in Strategy phase until instructed otherwise.

 ## Active Decisions and Considerations:
 - Determining if any additional planning or documentation is needed before Execution phase.